Yuwei

 Zeiss).

-HCC7 Human Choice and Computers Conference, Maribor, Slovenia
+September, HCC7 Human Choice and Computers Conference, Maribor,

 Empirical Study on Implementing Free/Libre Open Source Software